scottgary/LAPSforMac/README.md

-# LAPSforMac -- updated compatibility for High Sierra
+# LAPSforMac -- updated compatibility for Mojave and High Sierra

 Huge, **huge** kudos to Phil Redfern and the University of Nebraska for this script.
 I simply updated the LAPS script to resolve some quirks with the `jamf_binary` in High Sierra, resulting in odd behavior regarding secureToken and FileVault enablement.
 I'm using this script to update a local admin account through a Jamf policy, however you can repurpose this script to be used outside of Jamf.